alexhkurz/alexhkurz.github.io/research-projects.md

 # Research Projects

+If you are a student interested in some of the topics below, feel free to get in touch.

+## Software Engineering

+I am working on the following projects with my students.

+- Decentralized Moderation in Social Media
+- Trusted AI, Controlled Natural Languages
+- Personal AI Assistants
+- LLMs and Formal Methods
+## Logic and Category Theory

 Projects close to the top are the ones I am more likely to be working on now.

-As time permits, I am planning to add more detailed descriptions to the projects.
-Send me an email or look at my publications if want to know more.

 - Quantale enriched category theory
 - Coalgebraic/modal logic
 - Duality for relations
+- Interactive theorem proving
+- Distributed systems
 - Nominal string diagrams
-- Distributed systems
-- Interactive theorem proving
 - Nominal sets
 - ...